Sir Humphry Davy of England

 Necessary for all life.

-Named from the Latin word meaning “lime”, calcium is a fairly soft, silvery-white metal.
+Named from the Latin word meaning “lime,” calcium is a fairly soft, silvery-white metal.
 It is very abundant in the Earth’s crust, being the fifth most abundant element.
 It is reactive in the presence of oxygen and water, although not as reactive as magnesium.
 Calcium is used in alloys with other metals and in purifying zirconium, thorium, uranium and several of the rare-earth metals.
-It is a scavenger and can purify molten metals of impurities, especially carbon, sulfur and oxygen.
+It can purify molten metals by removing carbon, sulfur and oxygen from the metals.
 Calcium with oxygen forms lime, which is used extensively.
-It can be converted into quicklime, which is a cheap industrial base, and is used in the production of pure metals, water treatment and many building materials, such as cement, wall board, plaster and plaster of Paris.
+It can be converted into quicklime, which is a cheap industrial base, and is used in water treatment and many building materials, such as cement, wall board, plaster and plaster of Paris.

 Calcium is essential to life.
 It is one of the six bulk elements, being the 5th most common element in the human body.
 It is a structural material, being present in cell walls, bones, teeth, shells and leaves.
 It has a role in regulating the heartbeat and in blood clotting.

 Essential to life processes in plants and animals.

 Many minerals contain calcium.
 Calcium minerals are very common and can be mined anywhere.
 It is chiefly obtained from limestone, dolomite and gypsum.
 Common calcium-bearing minerals include anhydrite (calcium sulfate), gypsum (hydrated calcium sulfate), and aragonite or calcite (calcium carbonate).